On June 15, 1902 this notice appeared in the Fort Worth Register:

 And thus began one of the most-prominent marriages of Fort Worth society at one of the most-recognized addresses in one of the most-storied neighborhoods in Fort Worth history: Quality Hill.

 Late in the nineteenth century as the city of Fort Worth had expanded beyond the site of the Army fort, the city’s first enclave of affluence had been along Samuels Avenue northeast of the courthouse.
+Today few of the early grand houses of Samuels Avenue survive.
 Fort Worth’s next enclave of affluence in the early twentieth century was Quality Hill southwest of downtown.
 (The word Quality in this usage means “aristocracy.”
 Mark Twain, for example, had used the term the quality to refer to the well-to-do as early as 1885.)

 By 1899 the Register was referring to Fort Worth’s enclave of affluence, centered along Summit Avenue, as “Quality Hill.”
 (Hill Street would be renamed “Summit Avenue.”
 The “Mr. Slaughter” referred to was cattleman John Bunyan Slaughter, who lived at 556 South Summit Avenue.
 See Part 2.)

 Early in the twentieth century a disproportionate amount of Fort Worth’s wealth and power was concentrated on Quality Hill.
 It was an area of only one-third square mile: from College Avenue west to 9th Avenue and from West 7th Street south to Pennsylvania Avenue.

 Quality Hill was the home of Cowtown’s movers and shakers, the princes of the city’s boardrooms and ballrooms.
 The better-remembered of them—Samuel Burk Burnett, W. T. Waggoner, Winfield Scott—made millions in cattle, oil, banking, real estate.
 They were the stuff of Texas stereotypes, the J. R. Ewings and Jett Rinks of the real world.